-Title: Operating plan it or m achinery for non-operational activities in the workplace Learning outcome ssment criteria The learner will be a ble to: The le arner can: 8 Continued 8.3 Shut down and secure plant or machinery to given working instructions.
+Title: Operating plant or machinery for non-operational activities in the workplace achinery for non-operational activities in the workplace Learning outcomes sment criteria The learner will be a ble to: The le arner can: 8 Continued 8.3 Shut down and secure plant or machinery to given working instructions.
 8.4 Record and report findings using the appropriate method, in accordance with given working instructions.
 8.5 Safely use plant, machinery, hand tools, ancillary equipment and/or accessories.
 8.6 Safely store the plant, machinery, tools, equipment and/or accessories used when operating plant or machinery for non-operational activities.
 8.7 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - identify capabilities, characteristic and limitations of plant and machinery (ride on and remote control) including hand-operated power tools, static machinery, pedestrian controlled equipment, wheeled plant and tracked plant, rollers - consider the area available for the movements required (height restrictions, obstructions, overhead / underground obstructions, services, ventilation and point loading) - complete pre-use, pre-start and pre-movement checks - prepare the plant and machine for operation - manoeuvre and position plant and machine - manoeuvre plant and machinery on slopes and inclines, uneven terrain, rough terrain, uncompacted ground, areas with restricted clearances, in inclement and extreme weather and areas where there is other vehicle and pedestrian traffic - operate plant and machinery within operational limitations - support plant and machinery for the activity (inspection, repair, maintenance, testing or travel) - follow signals and instructions - shut down, park and secure plant and machine immobilise plant and machinery - prepare plant and machinery for transportation - report findings and defects - use hand tools, ancillary equipment and accessories - work at height - use access equipment - complete and maintain records

-Title: Operating plant or machinery for non-operational activities in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 8 Continued 8.8 Describe the needs of other occupations and how to effectively communicate within a team when operating plant or machinery for non-operational activities.
+Title: Operating plant or machinery for non-operational activities in the workplace Learning outcomes The learner will be able to: earner can: 8 Continued 8.8 Describe the needs of other occupations and how to effectively communicate within a team when operating plant or machinery for non-operational activities.
 8.9 Describe how to maintain the plant and machinery, hand tools, ancillary equipment and/or accessories used when operating plant or machinery for non-operational activities.

-Title: Operating plant or machinery for non-operational activities in the workplace
+Title: Operating plant or machinery for non-operational activities in the v

-Additional info Additional information about this unit
+Additional inf Additional information about this unit

-Assessment Guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills 'Consolidated Assessment Strategy for Construction and the Built Environment.
+Assessment Guidance This differ has be assessed in a work entire that in accordance with the

 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.

 Workplace evidence of skills cannot be simulated.

 This unit must be assessed against the endorsements detailed within the relevant NVQ structure.

 ProQual Level 3 NVQ Diploma in Construction Plant or Machinery Maintenance (Construction):

 Two of the following endorsements required:

 Hand-operated power tools

 Static machinery

 Pedestrian controlled equipment

 Tracked plant

 Wheeled plant

 Rollers

 Sector Subject Areas 5.2 Building and Construction

 Availability for use Shared unit

 Unit guided learning hours 33